amsam0/voicechat-discord/readme.md

 <!-- prettier-ignore-start -->
 > **Warning**
+>
 > There cannot be more than one person speaking in the voice channel at a time. **We recommend limiting bot voice channels to 2 users to ensure that this does not cause an issue.**
 <!-- prettier-ignore-end -->

-Now, reopen `plugins/voicechat-discord/config.yml` with a text editor.
+Now, reopen [the configuration file](#finding-the-configuration-file) with a text editor.
 Replace `VOICE_CHANNEL_ID_HERE` with the channel ID you copied.
 It should look something like this:

 ```yaml
 bots: